 The M.Ed. program is mostly synchronous online instruction requiring some regular on campus visits.
-Some of the program content and courses are also delivered asynchronously.
 This program is designed for working educators so courses are typically held in the evenings.

 The M.B.A. program at Sitting Bull College offers courses in a two year rotation.
 Potential students can apply any semester within the sequence as long as the co-requisites are met.
 The program can be completed within 21 months.
 Students must complete BADM 697 in the final semester.
 The M.B.A. program is designed for working professionals with face-to-face and some online courses.
 Select courses are offered in accelerated 8 week blocks while others run a full 16 weeks.